Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Open all chests in the GR Fighting Fortress!_

-There are six chests in the fortress that need to be opened.
-One of them only spawns after defeating Grace.
-There are many pitfalls that will drop you into the basement and back to the beginning.
+* There's 6 chests in the Fortress that need to be opened and 1 of them only spawns after defeating Grace.
+There's many pitfalls that'll drop you into the basement and back to the beginning.

 [GR Fighting Fortress Map](https://gamefaqs.gamespot.com/gbc/581059-pokemon-card-gb2/map/308?raw=1)